CS121-Spr18/creative-rails-project/README.md

 Contributors: Chen Pekker and Daksha Agarwal

 Summary:
-News, friends, sports, and stories, at the reach of your fingertips. _Scenes_ allows users to express themselves in the form of short Tweeets through an online profile.
-Each user can create, edit, and delete their own posts.
+_Scenes_ is your new favorite social media platform.
+Here, friends share their favorite scenes, anything from that dumb thing you overheard, to the hilarious joke your best friend made. _Scenes_ allows users to express themselves and commemorate those tiny moments, in the form of short scenes through an online profile.
+Each user can create, edit, and delete their own scenes.
 Users will need to login to make changes to their account with a username and password.
-Join the online conversation now!
+Now you can laugh at your friends forever!

 Product users:
 Our intented users are between the ages of 13-35 who are interested in sharing their thoughts with their followers, and be able to keep up to date instantly with the posts from others.

 MVP (essential features):
-Our MVP will consist of users being able to create, edit, and delete their own Scenes.
-The post will be displayed in a chronological feed in descending order.
+Our MVP will consist of users being able to create, edit, and delete their own scenes.
+The scenes will be displayed in a chronological feed in descending order.

 Functionality:
 As an online user, this application will allow you to share your thoughts instantly with all your followers.
 We seek to resemble a professional user interface with defined features such as trends and users to follow, as well as the feed.
 We hope this product will be a unique platform for users to interact from around the world, allowing them to broaden their scope of interactions, knowledge and ideas.